VIB-PSB/ksrates/docs/paralogs_analyses.rst

 Anchor *K*:sub:`S` clustering
 +++++++++++++++++++++++++++++

 A clustering approach is used in order to classify anchor pair *K*:sub:`S` values into groups that potentially stem from different WGDs in the ancestry of the focal species.
-The approach does not cluster the anchor pair *K*:sub:`S` values directly, but instead uses lognormal mixture modeling to cluster median *K*:sub:`S` values for the collinear segment pairs, i.e. pairs of sequence regions with conserved gene content and order, that the anchor pairs reside on.
-Segment pairs originated by the same WGD are likely to share a similar *K*:sub:`S` age and to fall into the same cluster.
+The approach does not fit the anchor pair *K*:sub:`S` values directly, but instead uses lognormal mixture modeling to cluster *median* *K*:sub:`S` values calculated for the collinear segment pairs (pairs of sequence regions with conserved gene content and order) that the anchor pairs reside on.
+Segment pairs originated by the same WGD are likely to share a similar median *K*:sub:`S` age and to fall into the same cluster.

-Such segment-pair medians are then clustered through lognormal mixture modeling.
-In order to obtain the clusters of the original anchor *K*:sub:`S` data, each median *K*:sub:`S` value is replaced by the *K*:sub:`S` list of the segment pair.
+Then, in order to show the original anchor pair *K*:sub:`S` data, each median *K*:sub:`S` value is replaced by the *K*:sub:`S` list of the segment pair it derives from.
-Anchor *K*:sub:`S` clusters for which a link to a real WGD event is ambiguous or unlikely are removed from the dataset (i.e. small, flat or old clusters).
+Small, flat or too old anchor pair *K*:sub:`S` clusters are finally removed from the dataset because their link to a real WGD event is ambiguous or unlikely.

 .. _`elmm`: